Efficient Algorithms for Envy-Free Stick Division With Fewest Cuts: Reducing the Number of Candidates

 \section{Reducing the Number of Candidates}

 We can decrease the number of candidates significantly by observing the following.
 Whenever we cut $L^{(i)}$ (which is the $i$th~largest length) into $j$ pieces of length $\nicefrac{L^{(i)}}{j}$ each, we also get at least $j$ pieces of the same length from each of the longer sticks.
 In total, this makes for at least $i \cdot j$ pieces of length $\nicefrac{L^{(i)}}{j}$; see \wref{fig:visual-k/i} for a visualization.
 By rearranging the inequality $k \geq i \cdot j$, we obtain a new admissible bound on $j$.
-For the algorithm, we have to sort $\Ico$, though, so that $L_i = L^{(i)}$. \begin{examplectd}{ex:nonaivealg} For $\mset{L}_{\mathrm{ex}}$ and $k=9$, we get \go#1{{#1}}
+For the algorithm, we have to sort $\Ico$, though, so that $L_i = L^{(i)}$.